csp256/IsoVis/README.md

 There are many types of primitive linear transformations.
 Because Javascript is 0 indexed, the first 3 dimensions are numbered 0, 1, and 2.
 Note that for technical reasons above the INVERSE of each linear transformation is what is actually applied.

-* __Euler Rotation__ Rotation on a plane defined by two basis axes.
+__Euler Rotation__ Rotation on a plane defined by two basis axes.
 (Note, rotations happen on a plane, NOT around a direction; it only seems that way in 3 dimensions.)
 Because you can combine multiple rotations, you can generate any rotation by first projecting the desired rotation plane to be coplanar with two basis axes.

-* __Rodrigues Rotation__ Not yet implemented.
+__Rodrigues Rotation__ Not yet implemented.

-* __Clifford Rotation__ Not yet implemented.
+__Clifford Rotation__ Not yet implemented.

-* __Lie Rotation__ Not yet implemented.
+__Lie Rotation__ Not yet implemented.

-* __Scale__ Values larger than 1 stretch the space, smaller values contract it.
+__Scale__ Values larger than 1 stretch the space, smaller values contract it.
 Negative values invert it.

-* __Translation__ Positive move the scalar field "up" along that axis.
+__Translation__ Positive move the scalar field "up" along that axis.

-* __Shear__ Applies the Identity transformation, but with a single user-specified off diagonal element non-zero.
+__Shear__ Applies the Identity transformation, but with a single user-specified off diagonal element non-zero.
 Note zero indexing and inversion of the shear amount.

-### Customizing Function
+### The Function Editor

+The pane on the left allows you to write code to define the scalar field you want to visualize.
+Change the width in the "Shape" GUI window using "editorWidth".

+**Update** Click

 ## FAQ (aka, WTF's)